jetstack/kube-oidc-proxy/README.md

 ## Quickstart
 This quickstart demo will assume you have a Kubernetes cluster with OIDC authentication unavailable as well as an OIDC client created with your chosen provider.
-We will be using a Service with type LoadBalancer to expose it to the outside world can be changed depending on what is available and what suites your set up best.
+We will be using a Service with type `LoadBalancer` to expose it to the outside world.
+This can be changed depending on what is available and what suites your set up best.

 Firstly deploy `kube-oidc-proxy` and it's related resources into your cluster.
-This will create it's Deployment, Service Account and required permissions into the into the newly created `kube-oidc-proxy` namespace.
+This will create it's Deployment, Service Account and required permissions into the newly created `kube-oidc-proxy` Namespace.

 ```
 $ kubectl apply -f ./demo/kube-oidc-porxy.yaml